Creativity and collaboration are hallmarks of theater at Connecticut College

 Any student can audition for virtually any theater production.
 You don't have to be a theater major to audition or take part in a production.

 All students are eligible for up to $3,000 for an internship, so you can take everything you’ve learned and put it to work.
 You can intern anywhere in the world, or locally through the College's long-standing affiliations with the nearby Eugene O'Neill Theater Center, the Long Wharf Theater in New Haven, and the Labyrinth Theater Company, which holds its annual training and developmental retreat here on campus.
 In recent years, students have completed summer internships at NYC's Pearl Theatre, the Culture Project, Signature Theatre, and The Public Theater, among others.

 Theater students may choose to polish their skills in conservatory-based study away programs, such as the National Theater Institute at the O'Neill Theater Center.
 Our students have studied theater in Russia, Italy, Spain, and the United Kingdom.

 Many theater majors intend to make theater their career—as actors, directors, playwrights, stage-managers, technicians, producers or educators.
 Connecticut College alumni are administrators in New York theaters, stage-managers for professional companies, and actors in regional repertory companies, on television and in film.

-The Department of Theater ends the year with our 4th Annual Theater Capstone Festival, a collective opportunity for our seniors to finish their college careers with a major creative project.
-We invite them to take risks, to deepen their work, to find their theatrical voices as actors, designers, directors, scholars, writers, or beyond.
+The Department of Theater ends the year with its 7th Annual Theater Capstone Festival, a collective opportunity for seniors to finish their college careers with a major creative project.
+We invite them to take risks, to deepen their work, to find their theatrical voices as actors, designers, directors, scholars, writers or beyond.